rmorison/rmorison.github.io/content/posts/how-i-org.md

 -   [Org Mode Basics](https://www.youtube.com/watch?v=VcgjTEa0kU4) and [Organize Your Life with Org Mode](https://www.youtube.com/watch?v=PNE-mgkZ6HM) (videos): [System Crafters](https://systemcrafters.cc/) is a great source of live code videos and one of the best ways to get into Emacs.

-## Still Interested? {#still-interested}

-For me GTD, and various realizations of GTD in task tracking tools, are too micro for my needs.
-That's where Emacs org-mode steps in.
-Let me begin with what got me started using org-mode.

-### Oh, I Need to Write That Down! {#oh-i-need-to-write-that-down}

-Just about every day I come across something I need to record when I wasn't planning on recording anything.
-And I need to record it quickly, so I don't lose context of whatever's being discussed.
-Or, I'm deep into writing code, docs, or messages and a side thought pops into my head.
-I need to push the stack, record it, and pop back into what I was doing.

-Used to be (post paper notebook) I'd bring up a note taking app "real quick".
-I've tried a couple commercial web and platform apps and "real quick" just wasn't quick enough.
-Plus, I'd often be hit cognitive stress with, "Now where do I put this?" before or after finishing my note.
-GTD promises "stress free", but my stress started before organizing tasks and projects.

-As a software engineer, one thing was invariably true: I had a code editor up.
-More often than not, that editor was Emacs, which I use alongside more specialized IDEs for browsing large projects, shell access, text processing, etc. (_Emacs OS_, as it's called.)
-I started using the Emacs `*scratch*` buffer for quick note taking, and then copy it elsewhere later.
-(Or not: sometimes I'd forget!)

-I had used org-mode for outlines and generating markdown docs.
-It was just a matter of time for a "doh!" moment.
-I'd seen org-mode used as a calendar, but it was [System Crafters](https://systemcrafters.cc/) that really sparked the light bulb for me.
-After absorbing the copious and cryptic org-mode documentation, experimenting for a few weeks, I settled on the following system that's always just a `M-TAB C-c c` away.

-## Walk-through My Setup {#walk-through-my-setup}

-### Emacs Setup {#emacs-setup}
+## Emacs Config {#emacs-config}

 If you're interested in my detailed Emacs config, i.e., `init.el` you can find my setup in my [GitHub dotfiles repo](https://github.com/rmorison/dotfiles).
-My org-mode config started with [Organize Your Life with Org Mode](https://www.youtube.com/watch?v=PNE-mgkZ6HM).
-If you're new to Emacs or org-mode, start there.
+My Org-mode config started with [Organize Your Life with Org Mode](https://www.youtube.com/watch?v=PNE-mgkZ6HM).
+If you're new to Emacs or Org-mode, start there.

+## A Walk-through {#a-walk-through}

 The rest of this doc is a walk-through with animated GIFs to illustrate.